 A human-centered navigation.

-The results of the usability testing showed the improved time on task metrics and a much more intuitive experience
+The results of the usability testing showed a much more intuitive experience looking for

 is based on the WCAG 2.1 guidelines and is AA compliant.